North faces in the Jungle are exceptionally colorf...

 NOTABLE FLORA AND FAUNA: Subalpine Firs and Bristlecone Pines (a.k.a.
 Foxtail Pines locally) as well as Black Bears, Mountain Lions, Mule Deer, Elk, Marmots, Pikas, Black Rosy Finches, Magnificent Hummingbirds, Blue (Dusky) Grouse, Swifts, many species of Owls, most of the raptors, including the Bald Eagle, Golden Eagle, California Condor and the Peregrine Falcon to name but a few.

 ROCK QUALITY: There are some really great quality rock sections to this crag and some loose parts, as well.
 Be advised of the possibility of rock fall from high up.
-Blocks have weathered away from the main material (temperatures can and do regularly range between 90 degrees F. and -60 degrees F.) and precariously await their transition from potential to kinetic energy.
+Blocks have weathered away from the main material (temperatures can range between 90 degrees F. and -60 degrees F.) and precariously await their transition from potential to kinetic energy.

 Interestingly, there is a debate regarding the exact origin of the material we climb.
 Some believe the crags were formed by volcanic ash dropping out of the sky over a long period of time; a caldera many miles away being the source of the activity.
 Others suggest the volcanism to be local and that this is a lava flow or perhaps an old plug.

 Cutting a cross-section and using a microscope to examine the pattern and composition of crystals has yet to be done.
 Examining the best visual display of geology on site can be done in the Lower Jungle on the north-facing route called "Kunckle Draggers Needed."
 There's at least 6 to 7 layers exposed and there is a paper, if not a thesis or dissertation here.